 Any past client that you've worked with that has a podcast is the easiest possible win.
 They know you.
 They know you're reliable.
 They know you're smart, so that's a great place to start.

 How I got on Jenna Kutcher’s podcast last summer

 (and locked in 1287 new subscribers)

-I joined Selena Soo’s Impacting Millions program (affiliate link) when it opened in April 2019.
+I joined Selena Soo’s Impacting Millions program (not an affiliate link) when it opened in April 2019.
 I’d started working on visibility about a month earlier and I was just starting to get tactical.